Skip to main content

 The title page should contain:

-- The institutional affiliation(s) where the work was conducted and email address(es) of the author(s), with a footnote indicating the current affiliation(s), if different from the one(s) where the work was conducted;
+3. The institutional affiliation(s) under which the work was conducted and the email address(es) of the author(s), with a footnote indicating the current affiliation(s), if different from the one(s) under which the work was conducted;

 Main text file